laurelherting/lmh-headspace/AWS/services.md

 Subresources

 ### Buckets
-    Names share a common name space
+* Names share a common name space
-      Can’t have the same bucket name as someone else View buckets, you view them globally
+  * Can’t have the same bucket name as someone else
+* View buckets globally
-    Can have buckets in individual regions
+* Can have buckets in individual regions
-    Replicate contents to another bucket automatically via cross-region replication Change storage classes and encryption of objects at anytime
+* Replicate contents to another bucket automatically via cross-region replication
+* Change storage classes and encryption of objects at anytime

 ### S3 Scales automatically to meet demand
 * Many enterprises will put static websites on S3 when they forsee large # requests